Quickening

-In pregnancy terms, quickening is the moment in pregnancy when the mother starts to feel the fetus's movement in the uterus.
-It was believed in Ancient philosophy (an idea that was later adopted by some religions and legal theories) that the quickening marked the moment that a soul entered the fetus, termed ensoulment.
+In pregnancy terms, quickening is the moment in pregnancy when the mother starts to feel the fetus's movement in her uterus.
+It was believed in Aristotelian and Thomistic tradition that the quickening was associated with the moment that a soul entered the fetus, termed ensoulment, and that this took place at approximately the 40th day in males and the 80th day in females.
+Many legal and cultural traditions treated quickening, either as felt by the mother or inferred by the duration of the pregnancy, as a key boundary in the status of the fetus.

 Medical facts

 The first natural sensation of quickening may feel like a light tapping or fluttering.
 These sensations eventually become stronger and more regular as the pregnancy progresses.
 Sometimes, the first movements are mis-attributed to gas or hunger pangs.

 A woman's uterine muscles, rather than her abdominal muscles, are first to sense fetal motion.
 Therefore, her body weight usually does not have a substantial effect on when movements are initially perceived.
 Women who have previously given birth have more relaxed uterine muscles which are more sensitive to fetal motion during subsequent pregnancies.
 For them fetal motion can sometimes be felt as early as 14 weeks.

 Quickening indicates the start of fetal movements, usually felt 14–26 weeks after conception, or between the fourth and sixth month.
 A woman pregnant for the first time (i.e., a primigravida woman) typically feels fetal movements at about 20–21 weeks, whereas a woman who has given birth at least once will typically feel movements around 18 weeks.